epinowcast/epinowcast/README.md

 [![DOI](https://zenodo.org/badge/422611952.svg)](https://zenodo.org/badge/latestdoi/422611952)

-Tools to enable flexible and efficient hierarchical nowcasting of right truncated epidemiological time-series using a semi-mechanistic Bayesian method with support for a range of reporting and generative processes.
+Tools to enable flexible and efficient hierarchical nowcasting of right-truncated epidemiological time-series using a semi-mechanistic Bayesian model with support for a range of reporting and generative processes.
 Nowcasting, in this context, is gaining situational awareness using currently available observations and the reporting patterns of historical observations.
-This can be useful when tracking the spread of infectious disease in real-time as otherwise changes in trends can be obfuscated by partial reporting or their detection may be delayed due to the use of simpler methods like truncation.
-While the package has been designed with the epidemiological application in mind, it could be applied to any set of right-truncated time-series count data.
+This can be useful when tracking the spread of infectious disease in real-time: without nowcasting, changes in trends can be obfuscated by partial reporting or their detection may be delayed due to the use of simpler methods like truncation.
+While the package has been designed with epidemiological applications in mind, it could be applied to any set of right-truncated time-series count data.

 ## Installation